 March 07, 2016

 Arjun Nath, second year MBA student at the Wharton School, interned with two different groups within the World Bank in DC.
-He sat down with Penn Wharton PPI to share his experience working and living in DC for a summer.
+He sat down with Wharton PPI to share his experience working and living in DC for a summer.
 Listen to the interview on iTunesU or read the transcript below.

 Transcript from edited interview with Arjun Nath, W’16